AGTGreg/AppBlocks/docs/README.md

 Lets test this!
 Open up your browser's console and type: `app.setData({message: "Hi"})`.
 Now you should see that our element is automatically updated to display the new message.

-?> Whenever you need to update your data, you should use the `setData()` method instead of changing your data directly.
+?> Whenever you need to update your data, you should use the `setData()` method if you want your app to update along with your data.
 This way your app will re-render every time your data changes and your Interface will always be updated automatically.

-If, for any reason you want to change your data without updating your interface then you can change your data directly and call the `render()` method whenever you want to update your interface.
+?> If, for any reason you want to change your data without updating your interface then you can do that and then call the `render()` method whenever you want to update your interface.

 We can also use placeholders in attributes: